fruitcake/magento2-debugbar/README.md

-# magento2-toolbar
+# magento2-debugbar
-Toolbar with developer and merchant functionality
+Debugbar with developer functionality

 # Overview
-Goal is to create an extendible toolbar within Magento 2.
+Goal is to create an extensible debugbar within Magento 2.
-The toolbar is displayed on both frontend and backend, and contains useful information for both developers and merchants.
+The debugbar is displayed on both frontend and backend, and contains useful information for both developers and merchants.

-The toolbar is based on https://github.com/maximebf/php-debugbar
+The debugbar is based on https://github.com/php-debugbar/php-debugbar

-Instead of extending from his extension, we have decided to create a new module, stripped down from all features: The empty toolbar (this module).
-Yet other modules can be created to add information to this toolbar.

 # Possible tabs
 - Observer and events